vanpariyar/get-instagram-details/README.md

 # get-instagram-details
 #### You can find the live demo from this url https://vanpariyar.github.io/get-instagram-details/

-- In this demo i have implemented the Instaram Public GraphQL API.
+- In this demo, I have implemented the Instagram Public GraphQL API.
-- (Note) :- This api works only For the Public Details.
+- (Note):- This API works only For the Public Details.
 - I have used simple structure, So anyone can able to make use of their own site.

-## This api i have used in this Demo
+## This API i have used in this Demo
 `https://www.instagram.com/"+instaUsername+"?__a=1`
-- we can use simple get request to the above api shown below:-
+- we can use simple get request to the above API shown below:-

 ```javascript
 $('.instagram-get').on( 'click', function(event) {